Table of Contents

 - Monitored by anti-factor Xa assay which measures the activity of anti-factor Xa.

-- There are many contraindications for anticoagulation and it should only be started once the patient has been reviewed in depth for risks and interactions with other medications and conditions.
+- There are many contraindications to anticoagulation.
+Anticoagulative therapy should only be started once the patient has been evaluated for risks of excessive bleeding, other conditions that could constitute a contraindication and interactions with other medications.

-- Cancer patients require heparin for 6 months and then they need to be reviewed.
+- Cancer patients require heparin for 6 months and then they need to be re-evaluated.

-- LMWH is given to the majority of patients undergoing surgery and a lot of patients that are considered at risk of developing a DVT during their stay at hospital.
+- LMWH is given to the majority of patients undergoing surgery and to patients at risk of developing DVT during their hospital stay.

 - Warfarin is a vitamin K antagonist, which inhibits clotting factors that require vitamin K for their synthesis in the liver.
 These clotting factors are X, IX, VII, II.